Who Is Vin Diesel?

-Born on July 18, 1967, Vin Diesel dropped out of college to create his first film, Multi-Facial, which was screened at the Cannes Film Festival in 1995.
+Vin Diesel dropped out of college to create his first film, Multi-Facial, which was screened at the Cannes Film Festival in 1995.
 His following film, Strays, screened at Sundance.
 Diesel’s work attracted the attention of Steven Spielberg, who cast the actor in Saving Private Ryan (1998).
 He starred in several films before landing his career-defining role in The Fast and the Furious (2001).
-Additional films include The Chronicles of Riddick (2004), Guardians of the Galaxy (2014), in which he did voiceover work, and Furious 7 (2015).
+Additional films include The Chronicles of Riddick (2004), Guardians of the Galaxy (2014) and later chapters of the Furious franchise.

 Early Life and Career

-Actor, director, writer and producer Vin Diesel was born Mark Vincent on July 18, 1967, in Alameda County, California.
-Diesel and his twin brother Paul were raised by their mother Delora and their stepfather, Irving H. Vincent.
+Vin Diesel was born Mark Vincent on July 18, 1967, in Alameda County, California.
+Diesel and his twin brother, Paul, were raised by their mother Delora and their stepfather, Irving H. Vincent.
 Their biological father split from their mother before they were born.

 Not one to reveal details about his personal background, Diesel has been candid about developing a passion for performing early on.
 His stepfather was a drama teacher and Diesel himself started acting at the age of 7 at the Theater for the New City.
 "I've always been certain that I was going to be a movie star," he told Entertainment Weekly.
 "Even as a kid I knew it."